Update [Wed 29th Mar, 2023 09:30 BST]: The teaser trailer for the documentary has now been released. You can watch it below!

 As for Bareford, he is clearly uniquely placed to talk about the project, being one of five people who were in the room when it was originally in development.
 He was also the person who was apparently tasked with playing through the game and recording the footage so that Grunwald and Romero could watch it back and decide what elements to keep for the script.

 The project currently has a tentative release date for 2024, but we'll keep you posted as more news becomes available.
-For now, why not watch the live-action trailer for Resident Evil 2, which George A. Romero directed around the same time?
+For now, why not watch the live-action trailer for Resident Evil 2, which George A. Romero directed around the same time as working on the project?

 Have you read the Romero script?
 What are your thoughts?
 Let us know below!